 - Study of ecological dynamics resulting from the introduction of alien species, and of toxic algal blooms.

-A sustainably utilised ocean that ensures food supply
+A sustainably exploited ocean that ensures food supply

 - Ecosystem approach to fisheries and aquaculture through the analysis of trophic data, marine networks and trophic chains, and the use of integrated modelling approaches to provide a scientific basis to support decision-makers in evaluating possible management alternatives, considering ecological, social and economic aspects.